francescolonardo/CRTP-Preparation/learning_objective_20.md

 ```

 Once the ticket is injected, we can access explicitly shared resources on `eurocorp-dc`.

+- **Leverage the Forged Ticket to Gain Access to the Shared Resources of the Forest 2 DC**

 **Note that the only way to enumerate accessible resources (service on a machine) in `eurocorp` would be to request a TGS for each one and then attempt to access it.**